Assistant Professor, Human Genetics

 Primary Phone: 967-179-8645

-Dr. Durst joined the Genetic Counseling Program in May 2015 and is currently the Associate Program Director of the Genetic Counseling Program and the Co-Director of the MPH in Public Health Genetics Program.
+Dr. Durst joined the Genetic Counseling Program in May 2015 and is currently the Associate Program Director of the Genetic Counseling Program and the Director of the MPH in Public Health Genetics Program.
 She joins these programs with extensive experience in clinical cancer genetic counseling, management, and public health genetics.
 Dr. Durst’s teaching interests are in genetic counseling, clinical genetics, and public health genetics.
-She provides support for Genetic Counseling Program and MPH in Public Health Genetics Program development and is engaged in teaching, student research, and the coordination of student clinical rotations.
+She provides support for Genetic Counseling Program and MPH in Public Health Genetics Program development and is engaged in teaching, student research, and the coordination of student clinical rotations and practicums.

-Dr. Durst’s research interests include public health genetics and cancer genetics.
+Dr. Durst’s research/practice/service interests include public health genetics, genetic counseling and cancer genetics.
 Specifically, she is interested in the state implementation of CDC Tier 1 Genomic Applications for Hereditary Breast and Ovarian Cancer syndrome, Lynch syndrome and Familial Hypercholesterolemia.
 She has worked with a number of stakeholders on public health genetics projects, including the NYMAC Regional Genetics Network, the Pennsylvania Cancer Coalition, the Genetic Alliance, the CDC, and the Michigan Department of Community Health.
 Dr. Durst was part of a team that developed educational materials on bidirectional cancer registry reporting for the identification of individuals at risk for Hereditary Breast and Ovarian Cancer syndrome and Lynch syndrome.
 She has previously worked with the Region 4 Genetics Collaborative as the facilitator for the Newborn Screening Long Term Follow-Up Workgroup.
-Currently, Dr. Durst serves as Chair of the Advisory Committee for the NYMAC Regional Genetics Network, Co-Chair of the Genetics/Genomics Workgroup of the Pennsylvania Association of Genetic Counselors, and Chair of the Steering Committee for the NYMAC Regional Genetics Network.
+Currently, Dr. Durst serves as Chair of the Advisory Committee for the NYMAC Regional Genetics Network, Co-Chair of the Genetics/Genomics Workgroup of the Pennsylvania Cancer Coalition, and Co-Chair of the Genomics Education Workgroup of the APHA Genomics Forum.

 2003 | Cornell University, Ithaca, NY | BS, Biology, cum laude